Patrick Collison

-Patrick Collison (born 9 September 1988) is an Irish entrepreneur.
-He is the co-founder and current CEO of Stripe, which he started with his younger brother, John, in 2010.
-He won the 41st Young Scientist and Technology Exhibition in 2005 at the age of sixteen.
-In 2020, he founded Fast Grants to fund COVID-19-related science with economist Tyler Cowen.
+Patrick Collison (born 9 September 1988) is an Irish entrepreneur, investor, and philanthropist.
+He is the chief executive officer of Stripe, which he co-founded with his younger brother, John, in 2010.
+A billionaire since 2016, his net worth as of August 2026 is estimated at $17.5 billion.

+Originally from the west of Ireland, Collison won that country’s 41st Young Scientist and Technology Exhibition in 2005 at the age of sixteen.
 In 2021, he co-founded Arc Institute, a nonprofit research organization, with bioscientists Silvana Konermann and Patrick Hsu.
+In 2026, he co-founded the Rhine Group, a policy forum and think tank, with former Italian prime minister Mario Draghi.

 Early life

-Patrick Collison was born to microbiologist Lily and electronic engineer Denis Collison on 9 September 1988, and he and his brothers were brought up in the small village of Dromineer in County Tipperary.
+Patrick Collison was born in Limerick on 9 September 1988 to microbiologist Lily and electronic engineer Denis Collison.
+He and his brothers were brought up in the small village of Dromineer in County Tipperary.
 The eldest of three boys, he took his first computer course when he was eight years old, at the University of Limerick, and began learning computer programming at the age of ten.

-Collison was educated in Gaelscoil Aonach Urmhumhan, Nenagh, before attending Castletroy College in Castletroy, County Limerick.
+Collison was educated at Gaelscoil Aonach Urmhumhan, Nenagh, before attending Castletroy College in Castletroy, County Limerick.

 Career

 Young Scientist

 Collison entered the 40th Young Scientist and Technology Exhibition with his project on artificial intelligence (nicknamed 'Isaac' after Isaac Newton, whom Patrick admired), finishing as individual runner-up.
-He re-entered the following year, and won first place at the age of sixteen on 14 January 2005.
+He re-entered the following year and, at the age of sixteen, won first place on 14 January 2005.
 His project involved the creation of Croma, a LISP-type programming language.

 His prize of a €7,500 cheque and a trophy of Waterford Crystal was presented to him by President Mary McAleese.
 His younger brother Tommy participated with his project on blogging in the Young Scientist and Technology Exhibition in 2010.